xpilot-project/docs/docs/client.md

 If the audio device is not yet plugged in, you will need to close and restart the xPilot client.

 You can also adjust the COM1 and COM2 volumes here.
+Alternatively, you can adjust the COM1 and COM2 volumes via the volume knobs in the aircraft radio panel. **Note:** The volume sliders in the xPilot settings do not reflect adjustments made via the aircraft radio stack volume knobs, and vice versa.
+So, if you adjust the radio volumes inside the aircraft, the volume sliders will not reflect this change; when you restart xPilot, the volumes will revert to the previous volume levels as set by the volume sliders.

 ### Radio Effects
 If the **Enable HF Squelch** is enabled, you will not hear the static white noise when tuned to an HF frequency.
 If you want a realistic HF frequency experience, leave this option off.